Director, Governance, Legal and Performance

 Any disagreement about a contract should be promptly identified and addressed by the contract manager to facilitate an early resolution between both parties, on advice from the University’s lawyers where required.

-A disagreement that cannot be resolved at the local level must be escalated to Governance and Legal Services (or the Office of Research Services for research related contracts).
+A disagreement that cannot be resolved at the local level must be escalated to Governance, Legal and Performance (or the Office of Research Services for research related contracts).
 The University’s lawyers, in consultation with the contract signing delegate, are responsible for initiating, where necessary, formal dispute resolution proceedings.

 A contract is an agreement between parties intended to have legal significance and involving the transfer of consideration (that is, value - financial or some other type of benefit - flowing from the beneficiary of the transaction).
 Contracts generally articulate business relationships for the acquisition or supply of goods or services, for the exploitation or transfer of intellectual property rights (eg licences) or for the provision of funding, including gift agreements.